Ole Bjur: International career

 Following his Brøndby breakthrough in the 1992–93 Superliga season, Bjur was touted as a coming man for the Danish national team.
 However, after his slump in form for Brøndby in fall 1993, he was not chosen for the Danish national team by national manager Richard Møller Nielsen.

-He was eventually included in the national team squad of newly appointed national manager Bo Johansson in the summer 1996.
+Bjur was eventually included in the national team squad of newly appointed national manager Bo Johansson in the summer 1996.
 Bjur was called up for Johansson's first game in August 1996.
 He scored the winning goal in their debut match, as Denmark beat Sweden 1–0 in a friendly match.
 Bjur started the next national team match, but after 22 minutes, he suffered a minor concussion from a swung elbow, and had to be substituted off.
 Bjur was then displaced by midfielder Peter Nielsen for the next national team games, before playing his last international game in August 1997.

+Later career

+Bjur returned to Brøndby IF in 2010 as a consultant to the coaching staff, working as assistant to manager Henrik Jensen for eight matches.
+He was appointed the club's sporting director the following year and held the post until the summer of 2013.
+He then filled a similar role at Fremad Amager from 2013 to 2015.

+He later joined the Divisionsforeningen, the association of Danish professional clubs, as its sporting director.
+In its obituary the organisation described him as the central figure in establishing the modern era of Danish talent development, which it called one of the greatest successes in the country's football and the backbone of most of its clubs.

+Death

+Bjur died on 24 August 2026, at the age of 57, following a ten-year battle with cancer.
+He had been admitted to Herlev Hospital about two and a half weeks earlier.
+His death was announced by his family, and tributes were paid by Brøndby IF and the Divisionsforeningen, the latter's director Claus Thomsen praising his knowledge of the game and his warmth towards others.